 - Alcohol plays a role in stroke prevention.
-Some studies have shown that one glass of wine each day can help reduce the risk of a stroke, but two or more increases your risk.
+Some studies have shown that one glass of wine each day can help reduce risk, but two or more increases your risk.

 - Atherosclerosis is a leading cause of strokes.
 This disease is caused when fatty deposits build up in artery walls.
 High cholesterol, high blood pressure, and diabetes all contribute to it.
-Finding ways to manage each can help to prevent a stroke.
+Find ways to manage each.

 - People with Atrial Fibrillation (Afib) are five times more likely to experience a stroke.
 This condition is caused when the upper two chambers of the heart beat in an unpredictable pattern.
 Many people don’t even realize they have Afib.
 Talk with your doctor for advice on how to determine if you have this condition that affects 2.5 million Americans.

 - Inflammation caused by diseases such as Lupus and Rheumatoid Arthritis can increase the odds that you will experience a stroke.
 If you live with chronic diseases like these, talk with your physician to see how they can evaluate you for inflammation and help find ways to control your risk.